The Adventures Of Timtim, Pt. 2: Return To Germany.

-In our previous instalment, Tim and Anna were staggering around Brussels, Belgium, hungover and killing time, waiting for their train to arrive.
+In the previous instalment, Tim and Anna were staggering around Brussels, Belgium hungover and killing time, waiting for their train to arrive.
 Would it come on time?
 Would they depart from Belgium and enter Germany again hassle-free?
 Only time would tell…

-For those who have never had pork knuckle, imagine a piece of roasted pork about the size of a child-size basketball with a large bone through it, served with potatoes, sauerkraut and mustard on the side.
+For those who have never had pork knuckle, imagine a piece of roasted pork about as big as a child-size basketball with a large bone through it, served with potatoes, sauerkraut, and mustard on the side.
 It’s so good, but you can almost feel your arteries clogging up when you eat it.
 You see regular size guys finishing one of these to themselves here, but Anna and I had to share ours.

 After the marathon effort it took to put away dinner it was getting late and we were exhausted, so we headed back to the hotel to get some rest.
 We had an early start the next morning for a pretty busy day, so I needed my beauty sleep.

 What a terrible night’s sleep!
 It was one of those hellish nights where it takes hours to get to sleep, but you’re never really completely out of it, just half awake, half asleep.
 I snoozed for maybe four hours.
-For me, this can be quite dangerous, but fortunately nothing happened.
+Because of epilepsy, this can be quite dangerous for me, but fortunately nothing happened.
 We struggled out of bed at 7:00am, got ready and went to check out, but the woman at the reception desk spoke little English and wasn’t going to let us leave until someone else could serve us, despite the fact that we had already paid.
 She quickly learned that you don’t argue or get in Anna’s way, especially when she’s tired and has a deadline.
 Needless to say we made it to the train station on time.

 With our Eurail pass it isn’t necessary to reserve seats on the train and there are usually more than enough, but the choice is there to reserve them if you’d like to.
 This was the one occasion that we didn’t book seats and it will also be the last time we make that mistake.

-As we were waiting on our platform, Anna pointed at a family and exclaimed, “Look how many suitcases they have!”.
+As we were waiting on our platform, Anna pointed at a family and exclaimed, “Look how many suitcases they have!”
 There were two men, one of their wives, an elderly woman and two little girls.
-You would expect a family like that to have a bit of luggage.
-I looked, acknowledged that, yes, there were quite a few suitcases, lets hope they aren’t on our train and thought nothing more of it.
+You would expect a family like that to have a bit of luggage so I looked, acknowledged that, yes, there were quite a few suitcases, said “let’s hope they aren’t on our train,” and thought nothing more of it.
 All I wanted to do was sit down in my seat on the train and try to get some sleep.
 However, the platform was getting rather crowded…

 Frankfurt came and went, the suitcase family disembarked which delayed the train again, but in the process several other people got off and I managed to get a seat and slept sporadically from there until Stuttgart.
 We boarded a connecting train in Stuttgart, this one had strange seats, but I tried to find a way to curl up and catch some ‘Zs’ on our one hour ride to Tübingen.
 Bad move as you will find out soon enough.

 Anna was supposed to be at work at the hospital in Tübingen at 1:00 pm.
 Fortunately, she had notified them that we were going to be late.
 It turned out to not even be an issue, as there had been major strikes by train conductors in the area, so they were prepared for problems.
-Anyway, we finally arrived, checked into our homestay, Anna went to work and I went and took a nap.
+We finally arrived, checked into our homestay, Anna went to work, and I went and took a nap.

 Later, I would receive a message from Anna asking me to meet her in town to have some dinner and drinks with her professor and some colleagues.
 It was time to tackle that hill again, but we ended up having a great night out, especially when we continued drinking with one of her co-workers from Bulgaria and his wife, only this time we decided to get a taxi back at the end of the night.
 While we were out my left thigh started to get extremely itchy and later, when I had a shower, I saw that there were small bites all over my leg.
 There must have been fleas or something on that train seat that I curled up on on the way from Stuttgart.

-Mentally, I felt a billion times better when I woke up so I thought I’d go explore the city, but there was only one problem – My legs were in sheer agony from that hill yesterday, my calves burned if I even bent my toes up!
-Not much choice, though, better just suck it up and go.
+Mentally, I felt a billion times better when I woke up so I thought I’d go explore the city, but there was only one problem – My legs were in sheer agony from that hill the previous day, my calves burned if I even bent my toes up!
+I didn’t have much choice though, best to just suck it up and go.

 After strolling around for an hour or so I figured it was time to get some lunch.
 I went into a French bakery that had some great looking quiches in a case.
 Not the most masculine dish, but quiche tastes good and I was hungry.
 I asked what several of them were, one of which I was told was “Bear and offal”.
 It doesn’t get much manlier than that, even if it was a quiche!
 I got one of those and a quiche lorraine, found a seat in a park and had lunch.
 I took a huge bite out of my “Bear and Offal” quiche, but a pastry chef with a French accent, combined with his translation issues, had resulted in me actually purchasing a pear and cheese quiche.
 What a let down.
 Probably should tackle that hill again and wait for Anna to finish.